PCSX2/pcsx2/bin/GameIndex.md

     - VIF1StallHack
     - GIFFIFOHack
     - ScarfaceIbitHack
-    - CrashTagTeamRaci
-    - VU0KickstartHack
-    - VuAddSubHack
-    - FpuCompareHack
-    - FpuMulHack
-    - FpuNegDivHack
-    - XGKickHack
-    - IPUWaitHack
-    - EETimingHack
-    - SkipMPEGHack
-    - OPHFlagHack
-    - DMABusyHack
-    - VIFFIFOHack
-    - VIF1StallHack
-    - GIFFIFOHack
-    - ScarfaceIbitHack
     - CrashTagTeamRacingIbitHack
     - VU0KickstartHack
   # The value of the speedhacks is assumed to be an integer,
-  # but at the time of writing there is only one speedhack option and its effectively a boolean (0/1)
+  # but at the time of writing speedhacks are effectively booleans (0/1)
   speedHacks:
     mvuFlagSpeedHack: 0
+    InstantVU1SpeedHack: 0
   memcardFilters:
     - "SERIAL-123"
     - "SERIAL-456"